Percent Error Calculator

-To use the formula, start by subtracting the observed value ov from the theoretical value tv to find the difference.
-Divide the difference by the theoretical value to find the relative error then multiply by 100 to find the error as a percentage.
+To use the formula, start by subtracting the experimental value from the theoretical value to find the difference.
+Divide the difference by the theoretical value to find the relative error, then multiply by 100 to find the error as a percentage.

 Our percent change calculator may also be useful for finding the amount of change between 2 values.